 SASHA The biggest challenge was believing in myself.
 It’s taken me seven years to finally be confident in my abilities and journey as a Founder.
 I dedicated a lot of time wallowing in perfectionism and self-doubt.
 A lesson learned.
 I am now redirecting my energies into everything that will help me achieve my own definition of success.

-My tips for other women looking to venture into a creative or business space is:
+My tips for other women looking to venture into a creative or business space are:

 - Ask questions.